WebAssembly/design/AstSemantics.md

 WebAssembly code is represented as an Abstract Syntax Tree (AST) where each node represents an expression.
 Each function body consists of a list of expressions.
-All expressions and operators are typed, with no implicit conversions or overloading rules.
+All expressions and operators are typed, with no implicit conversions, subtyping, or overloading rules.

 This document explains the high-level design of the AST: its types, constructs, and semantics.
 For full details consult [the formal Specification](https://github.com/WebAssembly/spec),